ProfessorKazarinoff/ansible-django/README.md

 # ansible-django

 A repo of Ansible playbooks to deploy a Django web app on Digital Ocean.
+The Django deployment uses gunicorn, nginx and an sqlite database.

 ## Create Droplet, link to domain name